 Assistive technology gives children with disabilities access to the tools that their peers have been able to take advantage of due to the constant innovations in technology.
 It can be as simple as writing down the answer to a math equation and enlarging the font on a device, or as complex as filming and editing a video on iMovie, hands-free.
-Assistive technologies bridge the gap between a person and their environment and give children the ability to learn the new skills they need to succeed in future careers.
+Assistive technologies bridge the gap between a person and their environment and give children the ability to learn the new skills they need to succeed in future careers in a classroom setting.

 According to the United States Assistive Technology Act of 1998, assistive technology refers to any "product, device, or equipment, whether acquired commercially, modified or customized, that is used to maintain, increase, or improve the functional capabilities of individuals with disabilities."
 They remove any limitations that students may have when learning and allow teachers to follow the existing curriculum with tailored adaptations that fit their students' needs.

 For example, tecla-e is a cloud-connected assistive technology that provides users who have limited upper-body function with hands-free access to their smart-devices and environment using ability switches.
 It is the ideal device for children with cerebral palsy to have simple access to tablets, computers, and other technologies that are being used more presently as aids in a classroom's teaching methods.
 It is especially useful for students with speech impairments who want access to AAC apps availble in the App Store and Google Play.
 These apps are almost always switch accessible and make it easier for students to use the apps independently to share their ideas verbally.

 Benefits of Assistive Technology